 Form needs to be completed for each semester in which the student

 is applying for benefits.
-The Student Financial Services Office
+The Financial Aid Office

 must be notified if the student drops or adds courses so that

 How do I apply for a Tuition Exchange Grant at another

 Dependents of faculty/staff members who wish to attend another

 institution through the Tuition Exchange Program must complete

 the Tuition Exchange Application form available on the Financial

 Aid Forms website and send to the Financial Aid Office.

 In addition, they must complete the Employee Verification Form